microsoft/IoT-For-Beginners/6-consumer/lessons/4-multiple-language-support/virtual-device-translate-speech.md

 ## Translate text using the translator service

-The speech service doesn't support translation pf text back to speech, instead you can use the Translator service to translate the text.
+The speech service doesn't support translation of text back to speech, instead you can use the Translator service to translate the text.
 This service has a REST API you can use to translate the text.

 ### Task - use the translator resource to translate text